Fraction Subtraction Calculator

 Understanding Fraction Subtraction

 Fractions represent parts of a whole.
 To subtract fractions, they must have the same denominator so the parts are comparable.
+When denominators differ, we find a common denominator—typically the least common multiple—so both fractions express the same-sized parts before subtraction can occur.

 Example: 3/4 − 1/2